-The four cardiac valves are responsible for maintaining the forward flow of blood through the chambers of the heart.
-These valves open and close passively in response to pressure and volume changes within the cardiac chambers.
-The cardiac valves are classified into two types: atrioventricular (AV) valves and semilunar valves.
-Both AV valves are supported by chordae tendineae, which keep them from everting into the atria during systole.
+The four cardiac values are responsible for maintaining the forward flow of blood through the chambers of the heart.
+These values open and close passively in response to pressure and volume changes within the cardiac chambers.
+The cardiac values are classified into two types: atrioventricular (AV) values and semilunar values.
+Both AV values are supported by chordae tendineae, which keep them from everting into the atria during systole.